jamesnetherton/jamesnetherton.github.io/_posts/2014-12-08-introduction-to-the-wildfly-camel-subsystem.md

 To deploy applications you can use the WildFly CLI, the administration web console or create your own Docker image to extend wildflyext/wildfly-camel (E.g using 'FROM' in your Dockerfile).

-To access the administration console and hawtio, you'll need to create management and application users.
+To access the administration console and Hawtio, you'll need to create management and application users.
 You can do this by running the add-user.sh script on a running WildFly container:

 {% highlight bash %}
     docker exec -ti wildfly-camel /opt/jboss/wildfly/bin/add-user.sh